The story of creating the MVP of Unicorn Platform – the landing page generator for startups.

 The MVP turned out to be good.
 My mom will be proud (actually after years of being a maker I’m still bad at explaining to my parents what exactly I’m doing LMAO).

-Now it’s time to update Unicorn Platform to a great landing page generator and born a confident market player.
+Now it’s time to update Unicorn Platform to a great landing page builder and born a confident market player.